melvinlee/workshops/docs/azure/tfe/slides-tfe.md

 -------------------------
 .center[![:scale 80%](images/create_workspace_gui_new.png)]

 You must create a workspace before migrating to remote state.
-You can skip the VCS step, because we aren't using our VCS system yet.
+Click on the "No VCS Connection" button.
+We are not connecting a source code repo yet.

 ---
 name: create-a-workspace-gui-2